Ria424/developers-animatesdk-docs/flash_object_(fl)/fl3.md

 var fileFilter = "fla;as";
 var uri = fl.browseForFileURL("open", "Select a FLA or AS file", fileDescription, fileFilter);

-//The following are for CS4 through CS6.
+// The following are for CS4 through CS6.
 They do not work in CC. var fileURL = fl.browseForFileURL("open", "Select file");

 var doc = fl.openDocument(fileURL);